View All 1875 Seated Liberty Twenty Cent

 Description

 The 1875 (S) Seated Liberty Twenty Cent is a cent produced at the San Francisco Mint as part of the Seated Liberty Twenty Cents 1875-1878 series.
-Total mintage reached 1.2 million.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an eagle with outstretched wings.
-Designed by William Barber.
+The U.S. Mint produced 1.2 million examples, making this the highest mintage among 3 variants, accounting for 87% of the year's production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an eagle with outstretched wings.
+First and primary year of the Twenty-Cent Piece.
+Struck at Philadelphia, Carson City, and San Francisco.
+Public confusion with the quarter was immediate due to the similar size and reeded edge.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $141 to $1.3K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 5 grams, 22 mm in diameter, with a plain edge.
 Cataloged as PCGS #5298.
-The Twenty-Cent Piece had one of the shortest lives of any U.S. Only the 1875 and 1876 have business-strike mintages.
-The 1876-CC is a key date (mintage 10,000) and the 1877 and 1878 are proof-only.
-A popular short series.

 External References